Using the File Manager

 - Create folders

-- Preview and insert images into your message
+- Preview and insert images into your design

 How it Looks: List and Grid View

-The file manager will open over the editor, covering the entire working area.
+The file manager will open over the builder, covering the entire working area.
 This allows you to browse your files without worrying about your screen size or resolution.

 You will find a top section with actions and navigation helpers.
 Most of the space is used to list your files and the information you need to work with them: it's organized into:

 How you Access It

 The file manager will load in several scenarios.
-First of all, you need to edit or create a message or a template.
+First of all, you need to edit or create an email, page, or template.

 a.
-When you click on the Browse button in an image placeholder, which is displayed when you drag and drop an image content block into a message.
+When you click on the Browse button in an image placeholder, which is displayed when you drag and drop an image content block into a design.

 b.
 When you click the Change image button in the image properties panel: